Skip to main content

 The Smart Alternative: Build Fresh MQL5 Code with AI

-If you're trying to recreate, replicate, or customize MQL5 logic — maybe you have a trading strategy in mind, or you've been running a system for a while — the best way to do it in 2026 is to use an AI MQL5 coding agent to write the code from scratch.
+If you're trying to recreate, replicate, or customize MQL5 logic — maybe you have a trading strategy in mind, or you've been running a system for a while — the best approach in 2026 is to use an AI MQL5 coding agent to write the code from scratch.

 Introducing Pineify MQL5 Coding Agent

-The Pineify MQL5 Coding Agent is the top AI tool for generating complete, error-free MQL5 code straight from natural language descriptions.
+The Pineify MQL5 Coding Agent generates complete, error-free MQL5 code straight from natural language descriptions.
 Instead of messing around with a broken binary, you just describe what your Expert Advisor or indicator should do — in plain English — and Pineify gives you production-ready MQL5 code in seconds.
-For TradingView users, we also have a comprehensive guide on the Bollinger Band Squeeze Indicator to help master that popular strategy.
+If you're working with TradingView too, the Bollinger Band Squeeze Indicator guide covers one of the setups I use regularly.

 Here's why it beats any EX5-to-MQL5 converter: